PoCInnovation/open-source-project-template/.github/getting-started.md

 If your project doesn't belong to [PoC Innovation](https://github.com/PoCInnovation), make sure to update the copyrights of the [LICENCE](../LICENSE).

+### About

+Update the `About` section by adding a description, a website, and topics.

 ### Templates

 This template provides the must-have templates.